chec/sanity-template-commercejs/README.md

 <details>
 <summary><strong>How do I properly hand-off a Vercel project to the client?</strong></summary>

-While not as easy as Netlify, what I prefer to do is:
 1. Have the client create their own [Vercel account](https://vercel.com/signup)
 2. At the time of writing, Github connections can only be connected to one Vercel account at a time, so have the client [create a Github account](https://github.com/join) if they don't already have one, and transfer the project repo to